-Table 2 shows a range of values for the two largest firms and other firms in an industry, with 10 or 50 firms in the industry.
+Table shows a range of values for the two largest firms and other firms in an industry, with 10 or 50 firms in the industry.
 There is not a simple relationship.
-Moreover, the last entry, which is safe in terms of the value of approximation of the largest value through \sqrt{H} , would usually fail a dominance test.
+Moreover, the last entry, which is safe in terms of the value of approximation of the largest value through $\sqrt{H}$ , would usually fail a dominance test.

-Therefore, although H is likely to be a safe statistic, it is difficult to state this categorically just on the value of H. The VML therefore allows Herfindahl indexes as long as the researcher demonstrates that
+Therefore, although H is likely to be a safe statistic, it is difficult to state this categorically just on the value of H. ONS therefore allows Herfindahl indexes as long as the researcher demonstrates that

 - there are more than two observations

-- $\sqrt{\text{H}}$ exceeds the largest value by a given percentage
+- $\sqrt{H}$ exceeds the largest value by a given percentage

 - the dominance criterion is met

-This is a pragmatic state of affairs.
-But it is not ideal: although these additional conditions do guarantee the safety of H, it requires three more pieces of information for researchers to provide and SDDC staff to check.
+This is an unsatisfactory state of affairs as, although these additional conditions do guarantee the safety of H, it requires three more pieces of information for researchers to provide and SDC staff to check.